IBM/ubiquity-k8s/helm_chart/ibm-storage-enabler-for-containers/README.md

 Before installing the Helm chart for Storage Enabler for Containers in conjuction with IBM block storage:
 - Install and configure IBM Spectrum Connect, according to the application requirements.
 - Establish a proper communication link between Spectrum Connect and Kubernetes cluster.
+- For ICP deployment, make sure the user has the cluster admin access level.
 - For each worker node:
    - Install relevant Linux packages to ensure Fibre Channel and iSCSI connectivity.
    - Configure Linux multipath devices on the host.